hyperledger/indy-besu/indy-besu/docs/design/network.md

 * Method: `removeValidator`
     * Description: Transaction to remove validator node from validator's list.
+    * Parameters:
+        * `newValidator` - The address of the validator node to remove
     * Restrictions:
         * Sender must have STEWARD role assigned
         * Should leave at least one validator after deletion